Skip to main content

 • The prothrombin time (PT) test or International Normalized Ratio (INR), which is a standardized expression of the PT, is most commonly used to monitor VKA therapy.

-• The most common target INR is 2.0–3.0 for patients on warfarin; the INR range can vary depending on the indication when on VKA therapy.
+• The most common target INR is 2 to 3 for patients on warfarin; the INR range can vary depending on the indication when on VKA therapy.

 • In two pivotal clinical trials, the INR reduction target for VKA reversal was ≤1.3 at 0.5 hours after end of infusion